 Megamind: "No matter how hard I tried, I was always the last one picked.
 The screw-up.
 The bad boy. [...]
 Then it hit me: if I was the "bad boy", then I was going to be the baddest boy of them all!"

-He gets another one two-thirds in.
+- He gets another one two-thirds in.
 He's this close to reforming thanks to the budding relationship with Roxanne he has disguised as Bernard, but goes full villain when she learns the truth.

-In Tangled, after Rapunzel calls her out, Gothel finally decides once and for all to forgo the pretense of being a good mother (which she was never really good at anyway):
+- Discussed but ultimately Averted in Tangled.
+After Rapunzel calls her out, Gothel finally decides once and for all to forgo the pretense of being a good mother (which she was never really good at anyway):

 Films — Live-Action

-The Creature from the Black Lagoon is given this treatment in the sequel Revenge of the Creature.
+- The Creature from the Black Lagoon is given this treatment in the sequel Revenge of the Creature.
 A science team is sent to Black Lagoon to capture the Creature and bring him back for scientific study.
 Said "scientific study" seems to mainly involve whacking him with underwater cattle prods for reasons which are never explained.
 After watching the Creature be harassed and brutalized for no apparent reason in the first half of the movie, a modern viewer may have mixed feelings upon the Creature's escape, where he does, in fact, kill people, but at this point "man, Humans Are the Real Monsters" seems to be an appropriate response.

-Repo!
+- Repo!
 The Genetic Opera has a song devoted to this, 'Let The Monster Rise'.
 It shows how Nathan allows his Repo Man persona take over in order to save his daughter.